-A User’s Guide to the 2015 Scorecard (Released 2016)
+A User’s Guide to the 2016 Scorecard (Released March 2017)

-Watch the Scorecard Webinar or view the slides below.
+Watch the Scorecard Webinar below.

-The 2015 Scorecard (Released 2016)
+The 2016 Scorecard (Released March 2017)

-The 2015 Community Achievement Scorecard: A Tool for Change
+The 2016 Community Achievement Scorecard: A Tool for Change

 The Community Achievement Scorecard reflects how well we are collectively supporting the 750,000+ students in Dallas County on their journey from cradle to career.
 This document and the accompanying resources on this page serve as tools to engage others and to inform action that will drive change for all Dallas County youth.